polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 }
 ```

-**Notice** - This endpoint is not intended for you to consume in your own code.
+This endpoint is not intended for you to consume in your own code.

 ### GET magic/system/evaluator/vocabulary

 This endpoint returns the Hyperlambda vocabulary from the backend, implying which Hyperlambda slots
 exists on the server.
 The endpoint can only be invoked by a root user.

-**Notice** - This endpoint is not intended for you to consume in your own code.
+This endpoint is not intended for you to consume in your own code.

 ### GET magic/system/ide/macro